use-init/init/README.md

 After you've set this stuff up please run

+	$ npm install -g grunt-cli

+This installs the Grunt command line tools.
+Afterwards please run

 	$ npm install

-in your project's folder.
+in your project's directory.
-This will install all the things you need on Node automatically.
+This will install all the things you need for running the grunt-tasks automatically.

-These are:
-* Grunt in a preview-version (0.4.0a)
-* grunt-sass in version 0.2.0
-* grunt-html in version 0.1.1

 ### Troubleshooting

 If running the install does not work, please try running it as with admin-rights:

-	$ sudo npm install
+	$ sudo npm install -g grunt-cli

 ## Contribute

 Please help making this project better and [contribute](CONTRIBUTE.md) with your knowledge.

 ## CSS

 We are currently working with [SASS](http://sass-lang.com/) (in its dialect SCSS) and do not use CSS directly.
 Please do not edit the CSS-files in any case but search the correct `.scss` file and edit the according SCSS.
 If you are not familiar with SCSS you can write pure CSS which is actually valid SCSS.

-However all `.scss`-files are compiled into one file called `style.css` in the `css`-folder.
-This is the only file that is relevant for uploading and including into the page.
+However all `.scss`-files are compiled into one file called `main.css` in the `css`-folder.
+There is a productive-version too.

 You can find more information about the installation process of SASS and the usage of SCSS in the [SASS Tutorial](http://sass-lang.com/tutorial.html).

 ## JS

-We use jQuery and Modernizr (custom build).
+We use jQuery and Modernizr (custom build via Grunt).

-Please lint your JavaScript before commit.
-You can use the Grunt-task `lint` for this.
+Please use JSHint for your JavaScript before you commit.
+You can use the Grunt-task `jshint` for this.
+It is also integrated in `grunt watch`.

 ## Deployment

 Please use [Grunt.js](https://github.com/cowboy/grunt) for building a production-state of a website.
 The `Gruntfile.js` has tasks for concatenating and minifing CSS and JavaScript.

 Additional information on this project is stored in `package.json`.

 ## Development

 This package is developed and maintained by [Hans Christian Reinl](http://drublic.de/).
-We use it at [/gebrüderheitz](http://gebruederheitz.de/) for front-end development.

 ## License